(page revised December 2013)

 (Jump to section on further M6 TOLL or "Expressway" proposed July 2004)and abandoned in July 2006

-Background Toll rates Traffic and impact Company Accounts Questions and Answers Lorry Driver's view
+Background Toll rates Traffic and impact The 'Smart Motorway' scheme on the M6 Traffic figures (separate page) Commons Transport Select Committee Inquiry 2004-05 Campaign for Better Tranport Company Accounts Questions and Answers Lorry Driver's view

 Proposals for a "Birmingham Northern Relief Road" to relieve congestion on the M6 go back many years.
 Around 1990 it was decided that it would at long last go ahead but would be a private scheme.
 Motorways are of course built by the private sector anyway.
-But in this case the private sector would also run it and recover the construction and running costs through tolls.
+But in this case the private sector would also finance and run it, recovering the construction and running costs through tolls.

 It is an underused asset.
 Many people, including hauliers, are deterred by the toll and this means that there is congestion on other roads.